“Alignment” can feel like a bit of a buzzword—everyone in SaaS preaches it, but few really define what it looks like in practice.

 The Product-Led Growth Flywheel is a framework for growing your business by investing in a product-led user experience.
 In this framework, the experience is designed to generate higher user satisfaction and increased advocacy, which in turn drives compounding growth of new user acquisition.

-The Product-Led Growth Flywheel depicts 4 sequential user segments that correlate with stages in the user journey—evaluator, beginner, regular, and champion—and the key actions that users need to take to move on to the next stage—activate, adopt, adore, and advocate.
+The Product-Led Growth Flywheel depicts 5 sequential user segments that correlate with stages in the user journey—Stranger, Explorer, Beginner, Regular, and Champion—and the key actions that users need to take to move on to the next stage—Evaluate, Activate, Adopt, Expand, and Advocate.
 The goal is to focus company- and team-level strategy on optimizing the user experience to move users from one stage to the next—as more users become advocates, they drive more acquisition and growth increases exponentially.

 Take a look: